 - From 2018 without audio books.

-- ‘Pop’ includes all pop music in English and other languages, which may stem from German musicians.
+- ‘Pop’ refers to international pop music und other genres of popular international music, whether or not it stems from German musicians.
 ‘German pop’ refers to pop music in the German language.

 - Incl.
 German-language rock, English-language rock, metal and punk.

 - Up to 2021, this segment was labelled „Children‘s products“.